Best daily deals

 The JBL Clip 4 is a rugged-built Bluetooth speaker with a carabiner to clip it safely.
 It is rated IP67, one of the highest waterproof and dust-resistant rates.

-If you’re already willing to break your AirPods in order to listen to music, chances are good that you may have a few extra bucks lying about — which is good, because buying a cheaper speaker is less expensive than having to replace your AirPods and deal with the shower situation.
-Be sure to take a look at waterproof speakers, as they can be used pretty much anywhere in any condition.
+Suppose you’re already willing to break your AirPods to listen to music.
+In that case, chances are good that you may have a few extra bucks lying about — which is good because buying a cheaper speaker is less expensive than having to replace your AirPods and deal with the shower situation.
+Be sure to look at waterproof speakers, as they can be used anywhere in any condition.